 Follow Mandy and Jason's safari adventure to Tanzania.
-An amazing trip covering Arusha National Park, Tarangire National Park, Lake Manyara National Park, Ngorongoro Conservation Area, and the Northern Serengeti in seach of game viewing and spectacular scenery.
-All photos in this article are were taken by Mandy and Jason on this trip.
-They took thousands of photos, this is just a selection.
+An amazing trip covering Arusha National Park, Tarangire National Park, Lake Manyara National Park, Ngorongoro Conservation Area, and the Northern Serengeti in search of game viewing and spectacular scenery.
+All photos in this article were taken by Mandy and Jason on this trip.
+They took thousands of photos.
+This is just a selection.

 Wow Africa, you are truly amazing and I can’t thank our Guide Shaban of Masai Wanderings and the Nasikia Camps enough.
 My mind has been blown yet again from Africa.
 Jason.

 Our Tanzania safari itinerary

 Day 1: Fly into Kilimanjaro Airport, spend the day exploring Kilimanjaro.

 Day 2: Explore Arusha National Park

 Day 3 - Day 6: Tarangine National Park

 Day 7 - Day 8: Lake Manyara National Park